About Jane Harper

 Jane Harper is the author of international bestsellers The Dry, Force of Nature, The Lost Man and The Survivors.
 Her books are published in 40 territories worldwide.

 Jane has won numerous top awards including the CWA Gold Dagger Award for Best Crime Novel, the British Book Awards Crime and Thriller Book of the Year, the Australian Book Industry Awards Book of the Year and the Australian Indie Awards Book of the Year.

-The major motion picture adaptation of The Dry, starring Eric Bana as Aaron Falk, has taken more than $20.5m at the Australian box office since its release on New Year's Day.
+The major motion picture adaptation of The Dry, starring Eric Bana as Aaron Falk, took more than $20.5m at the Australian box office ahead of release dates overseas.

 Jane is now working on her fifth novel following publication of The Survivors, a standalone mystery set in Tasmania that is out now in all English-language territories.